 If you’re losing hair due to intrinsic factors, supplements might not be very helpful for you.
 But the good news is that extrinsic factors (the ones we can address more easily) are much more common than most people realize, and proper supplementation can help.
 But first thing’s first, let’s break down what we mean when we say extrinsic factors.

 We all know that a balanced diet is key for overall health and wellbeing, but it’s also essential for strong, healthy hair.
-Ideally, your diet should be made up of a balance of protein and leafy greens, but even the best diets can still have gaps.
+Ideally, your diet should be made up of a balance of protein, healthy fats, fiber, fruits, and veggies like leafy greens, but even the best diets can still have gaps.
 Finding the right supplements to support your overall health can help you make sure your bases are covered.*

 Our bodies are like finely tuned machines with many moving pieces all working together, and keeping everything in balance is critical for overall health.